|The Hon. Mrs Ronald Greville|

 Contained within the Greville bequest were pieces destined to become favorites of Queen Elizabeth, and pieces that are still worn today by the women of the royal family.
 Mrs. Greville's generosity served to permanently tie her name to one of the most spectacular parts of royalty, which seems to have been just the way she would have liked it.

-Coming up in Part 2 later this week: Mrs. Greville's passion for jewelry and the jewels from the bequest.
+Click here for part 2, on Mrs. Greville's passion for jewelry and the jewels from the bequest.

 For more on Mrs. Greville: